alohastudy/alohastudy.github.io/index.md

  - Landing Page
  <img src="mockups/landing.PNG">
+ This is the first page a new user will see.
+It contains some information about the site as well as how to use it.
+There is also some information on the site's creators.

  - List Spots
  <img src="mockups/listSpots.PNG">
+ This page displays all verified spots.
+It is intended to allow general users to browse spots that have been posted.
+From here they can see if a spot is noisy, has outlets or is indoors.
+There are also ratings displayed for each spot.
+Clicking the title of a spot will redirect the user to that spot's info page.

  - Admin List Spots
  <img src="mockups/adminListSpots.PNG">
+ This page builds off the List Spots page but instead shows all spots, including unverified ones.
+This page is intended to allow admins to view all spots and moderate them.
+For example it allows admins to navigate to unverified posts and consider verifying them.

  - Spot Info Page
  <img src="mockups/spotsInfo.PNG">
+ This page shows public information on a certain spot.
+If not verified then there will be a large red tag displaying as such.
+This page will eventually have a comment system built into it.

  - Add Spot
  <img src="mockups/addSpots.PNG">
+ This page allows a user to add a spot to the database.
+It currently doesn't work completely.
+It will have it so that in general posts will be initially unverified.
+A spot submitted by a verified user will be automatically verified.

  - Login/Logout/Sign up
  <img src="mockups/login.png">
+ This page is where users can login.

 # Project Goals